-As of September 14, 2020 Bybee Lake was approximately 3.1 feet.
+As of June 13, 2022 Bybee Lake was approximately 16.4 feet.
 Paddling is usually best when the water level is at least 10 feet.
 Water in the wetlands will rise and fall with levels in the Columbia and Willamette rivers.
-Paddling conditions will vary with river levels, and visitors are encouraged to check the NOAA gauge at Vancouver.
-Although the water control structure is temporarily open, paddlers should avoid traveling through the structure and should instead portage around for safety.
+Paddling conditions will vary with river levels, and visitors are encourages to check the NOAA gauge at Vancouver.
+Although the water control structure is currently open, paddlers should avoid traveling through the structure and should instead portage around for safety.

 Take the Interlakes Trail or go by boat to explore one of America’s largest urban wetlands.
 Either way, you might find beavers, river otters, black-tailed deer, osprey, bald eagles and Western painted turtles.
 You’ll also find a water control structure that is restoring this network of sloughs, wetlands and forests.

 - Walk the Interlakes Trail.

 - From mid-April through late June, see the lakes up-close by paddling a kayak or canoe.

 - Bring binoculars to look for the many birds that live here or pass through the area.